NSLS-II/edrixs/docs/source/user/installation.rst

     conda install -c conda-forge edrixs

-We endeavor to keep the conda-forge release but to date, but note that these builds will usually not correspond to the latest version of edrixs, which is available in the `master branch of edrixs <https://github.com/NSLS-II/edrixs>`_.
+We endeavor to keep the conda-forge release up to date, but note that these builds will usually not correspond to the latest version of edrixs, which is available in the `master branch of edrixs <https://github.com/NSLS-II/edrixs>`_.

 edrixs will also run on `Google Colaboratory <https://research.google.com/colaboratory/>`_, but does not come installed as default.
 Installing it requires a you to install conda and then edrixs, which can be done by executing a cell::